 The College would be at risk if its aggregate success rates fall below Sixth Form College benchmarks.
-There is a wide range of policies and systems in place to mitigate against this risk, including lesson observations, the Learner Improvement Programme, departmental self-assessment, and the A Level AB grade value-added strategy.
+There is a wide range of policies and systems in place to mitigate against this risk, including lesson observations, the Learner Improvement Programme, departmental self-assessment which results in under-performing areas being placed under special measures to achieve rapid improvement.